Jake Kuresa

-Jacob Kuresa (born October 2, 1983) is a former American football offensive lineman.
-Out of college Jake was signed as an undrafted free agent by the New Orleans Saints on May 2, 2007 but was waived on August 22, 2007.
+Jacob Kuresa (born October 2, 1983) is an American former football offensive lineman.
+Out of college Jake was signed as an undrafted free agent by the New Orleans Saints on May 2, 2007, but was waived on August 22, 2007.
 Kuresa was a 4-year starter at guard and tackle after redshirting his freshman year.
 He attended Mountain Crest High School in Hyrum, Utah.
 His senior year (2006) at Brigham Young University, Kuresa was an Honorable Mention All-American selection and First-team All MWC Tackle.

 Family

-Father Dave Kuresa was an offensive lineman at Utah State (1981–1984) and was a three time first-team All Pacific Coast Athletic Association (PCAA) from 1982-1984.
+Father Dave Kuresa was an offensive lineman at Utah State (1981–1984) and was a three time first-team All Pacific Coast Athletic Association (PCAA) from 1982 to 1984.